Several factors drive the cost and price ranges of managed IT services for small and mid-sized businesses.

-From our experience, this FTE is almost always the liaison with the MSP.
-And will engage the MSP whenever they get in over their head.
+From our experience, this FTE is almost always the liaison with the IT support company.
+And will engage the IT provider whenever they get overwhelmed.

 IT Services Cost Factor #5 – What’s already in the cloud, and what’s onsite?

-If Cloud Solutions constitute most of your infrastructure, you’re in luck.
-Remote management will be much easier and less expensive for your IT provider.
-This scenario means more favorable pricing for you.
+If cloud solutions constitute most of your infrastructure, you’re in luck.
+Remote IT management will be much easier and less expensive for your managed IT support services provider.
+This IT outsourcing scenario means more favorable pricing for you.

-The pricing goes up a bit for organizations with cloud and on-premise equipment.
+The cost of IT support goes up a bit for organizations with cloud and on-premise equipment.
 The provider will need to send engineers on-site, which runs up their expenses (and yours).
 The amount of travel will also be a factor.

 IT Services Cost Factor #6 – Virtual Chief Information Officer Engagement

 How much guidance do you need from a Virtual Chief Information Officer or “vCIO”?
-Some businesses are further along in their digital transformation.
+Some mid-sized and small businesses are further along in their digital transformation.
 So they only need vCIO light.
 This variable could amount to a few hours a month and is standard with most fixed-fee agreements.

 Other organizations may need a much deeper level of strategic engagement.